w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

+* design user interfaces that support splitting large amounts of text into several smaller and more manageable pieces, for example by using headings or pages
-* design user interfaces that support additional ways to convey information presented in text, using icons and other visual cues
+* design user interfaces that support additional ways to convey information presented in text, for example using icons and other visual cues
 * design user interfaces that support mechanisms to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
 * design user interfaces that support mechanisms to identify the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for developers to make language programmatically determined